 Exchange of Views Between Foreign Minister Kishida and U.S. Ambassador Kennedy

-On December 19, commencing at 5:15 p.m. for approximately 45 minutes, Mr. Fumio Kishida, Minister for Foreign Affairs, exchanged opinions with Ms. Caroline Kennedy, U.S. Ambassador to Japan.
+On January 6, commencing at 2:30 p.m. for approximately 20 minutes, Mr. Fumio Kishida, Minister for Foreign Affairs, exchanged opinions with Ms. Caroline Kennedy, U.S. Ambassador to Japan, concerning North Korean issues.
 The overview of the meeting is as follows.